-- 1. On the spreadsheet toolbar, click Commands and Options , and then click the Workbook tab. - 2.
-Under Worksheets, in the Sheet name list, click the name of a sheet you want to move. - Next to Order, click Up to move the sheet toward the beginning of the workbook, or Down to move the sheet toward the end of the workbook.
+- 1. In the design window, make sure the spreadsheet is activated.
+For instructions, see Help for your design program. - 2.
+On the toolbar, click Commands and Options and then click the Workbook tab. - 3.
+Under Worksheets, in the Sheet name list, click the name of a sheet you want to move. - Click Up to move the sheet toward the beginning of the workbook, or Down to move the sheet toward the end of the workbook.